Frequently Asked Questions

 The books are structured to follow the readings presented in the Lectionary for Mass which is arranged around the liturgical calendar.
 These are the same readings in the Missal at your local church, and the books are organized to follow along easily with the Church’s readings.
 Because the homilies align with the Sundays of the Lectionary, readers can simply find the associated Sunday and read that homily.

-Can I reuse the books year-after-year?
+What cycle is the current Liturgical Year?
+And can I reuse the books year-after-year?

 Where can I find the Lectionary and follow the liturgical calendar?